jwanglab/fusilli/README.md

 The dataframe will output to a tab-delimited, file in the specified directory ending in `_fusilli_read_summary.txt` See below for more details.

-12. `-pr", "--prefix`
+12. `-pr, --prefix`

-If included, the specified string here will override the default prefix (as in the supplied PAF file) and will be used instead as the prefix for output files (`_fusilli.txt` and `_fusilli_read_summary.txt` files).
+If included, the specified string here will override the default prefix (as in the supplied PAF file) and will be used instead as the prefix for output files (`_fusilli.txt` and/or `_fusilli_read_summary.txt` and/or `_filtered.paf` files).

+13. `-ofp, --output_filtered_paf`

+If included, FUSILLI will output a filtered PAF file, filtered to the fusion-supporting reads (only reads which pass filtering criteria as specified).
+The filtered PAF file could be used for fusion visualization in https://jwanglab.org/fusion/ and would be faster to process.

 ## FUSILLI Tutorial